Transitioning a City Website Platform

 Sample wireframes of the new “Popular Services” content block

-Usability testing validated this decision - most of the participants scrolled to this block first to locate content.
+Usability testing validated this—most participants scrolled to this block first.

 Using Design Principles to Inform Information Hierarchy